tdauth/dmdf/README.md

 For using Bonus Mod you have to make an entry in the "jasshelper.conf" file for the object merger tool.
 It should always be named "ObjectMerger".
 You have to import file `src/ASL/Systems/BonusMod/Creation Bonus Mod.j` once to create all object editor data required by Bonus Mod code.

+### Containers <a name="asl_containers"></a>
+The ASL provides container types similar to programming languages like Java and C++ for storing a number of elements.
+Textmacros are used to provide them in a generic way.
+These are the available container text macros:
+* [A_VECTOR](./src/Asl/Core/General/Struct%20Vector.j) - Provides a random acess container for a number of elements.
+Appending and accessing elements if fast.
+Removing and inserting elements is slow.
+* [A_LIST](./src/Asl/Core/General/Struct%20List.j) - A double linked list container for a number of elements.
+Removing and inserting elements is fast.
+Accessing elements is slow.

+The ASL provides default text macro instances which generate structs which can be used for containers:
+* AIntegerVector
+* AStringVector
+* ABooleanVector
+* ARealVector
+* AHandleVector
+* ATriggerVector
+* etc.

+* AIntegerList
+* AStringList
+* ABooleanList
+* ARealList
+* AHandleList
+* etc.

+Note that the number of instances is limited to a fixed size.
+Iterators can be used to access the elements of containers.
+For example, the type `AIntegerList` provides the struct `AIntegerListIterator` which is returned by the method `begin`.
+This is inspired by the standard library containers of C++.

+### Wrappers <a name="asl_wrappers"></a>
+The ASL provides wrapper types for native JASS types which provide more methods and allow them to be used easier:
+* [AGroup](./src/Asl/Core/General/Struct%20Group.j) - Simplifies the access to the type `group` which stores a unit group.
+Allows accessing the units more easily.
+* [AForce](./src/Asl/Core/General/Struct%20Force.j) - Simplifies the access to the type `force` which stores a player force.

+### Strings <a name="asl_strings"></a>
+The ASL provides additional structs and functions for handling strings and formatting them in its library `ACoreString`.

 ## Core Systems <a name="core_systems"></a>
 The code of the modification is based on the Advanced Script Library.